docker-archive/dcus-hol-2016/docker-cloud/README.md

 4. Click **Create**

 	You'll be taken to the details page for ythe new repository.
 From here you're going to link your GitHub repository and instruct Docker Cloud to rebuild the image whenever a change is pushed to GitHub.

-5. Click **Edit repository** near the top right of the repository details page

 6. Select the **Builds** tab and click the **Link to GitHub** button